Mariana Vasileva

-Mariana Vasileva-Toteva (Мариана Василева Тотева, born 6 July 1974 in Bulgaria) is an Azerbaijani rhythmic gymnastics trainer of Bulgarian origin who is the Deputy Minister of Youth and Sports of Azerbaijan and Head coach of the Azerbaijan Rhythmic Gymnastics Federation.
+Mariana Vasileva-Toteva (Мариана Василева Тотева, born 6 July 1974 in Bulgaria) is an Azerbaijani rhythmic gymnastics trainer of Bulgarian origin who is the former Deputy Minister of Youth and Sports of Azerbaijan (2021–2025) and former head coach of the Azerbaijan Rhythmic Gymnastics Federation.

 Career

 Vasileva was a former Bulgarian rhythmic gymnast and worked as a coach in Levski club in Sofia, Bulgaria.
-In 2007, she received an invitation from the Azerbaijan Gymnastics Federation to work as coach, not long after; she relocated in Baku, Azerbaijan with her immediate family (husband and 2 children).
-Since 2009, Vasileva has been appointed as head coach of the Azerbaijan Rhythmic Gymnastics Federation.
+In 2007, she received an invitation from the Azerbaijan Gymnastics Federation to work as coach; not long after; she relocated to Baku, Azerbaijan with her immediate family (husband and two children).

+In 2009, Vasileva was appointed as head coach of the Azerbaijan Rhythmic Gymnastics Federation.
 In 2013 she received the title of Honored Trainer of Azerbaijan.
 In 2015, after the successful performance of the national team at the 1st European Games, she was awarded the Honorary Diploma of the President of Azerbaijan.
-During the coaching period of Mariana Vasileva, the Azerbaijani national team managed to win prizes at the European Championships in 2009, 2011, 2013, 2014, 2018 and 2020.
+During the coaching period of Mariana Vasileva, the Azerbaijani national team managed to win prizes at the European Championships in 2009, 2011, 2013, 2014, 2018, 2020, 2022 and 2023.
 As of 29 November 2021, she is the Deputy Minister of Youth and Sports of Azerbaijan.

-Coaching history and notable students

-Since Vasileva's appointment as head coach of Azerbaijan's Rhythmic Gymnastics, Azerbaijan has had international success both in individual and group especially amongst a new generation of gymnasts, notable students include: